1. Home

 2. In the MG panel, select Files -> SSH keys.

-3. Click the Create button:
+3. Click on the Add button:

 1. Therefore :